 A.M: How big is the team you work with?

-X.V.W: My office at that was 2-3 people, so it was a small office.
-So, after receiving the prize it was actually overwhelming, and very strange, and it was the funny idea that some clients were interested in this, but some were not – they say: that’s a difficult architect- you expect him to be very expensive.
+X.V.W: My office at the time was 2-3 people, so it was a small office.
+So, after receiving the prize it was actually overwhelming, and very strange.
+Some clients were really interested in this, but some were not – some seemed to think: he must be a difficult architect, and he will probably be very expensive too…

 A.M: So this could be the dangerous part in being famous?
 For other clients to think that you’ll rise the prices and become unapproachable…